dfuse-io/docs/content/guides/ethereum/tutorials/track_trx.md

 ## 5. Craft the graphQL query

-To get a real-time feed of transaction state changes we need to craft a GraphQL subscription query.
+To get a real-time feed of transaction state changes, we need to craft a GraphQL subscription query.
 A GraphQL subscription will continuously stream responses and allows you to pick and choose the fields you want to return in the messages.

 {{< alert type="note" >}}
 See {{< external-link title="Graphql Concept" href="/guides/core-concepts/graphql/">}} for more information about GraphQL